Luis Palau

-Luis Palau Jr. (November 27, 1934 – March 11, 2021) was an international Christian evangelist living in the Portland area in Oregon, United States.
-He was born in Argentina and moved to Portland in his mid-twenties to enroll in a graduate program in Biblical studies.
+Luis Palau Jr. (November 27, 1934 – March 11, 2021) was an Argentine-American international Christian evangelist.
+He was born in Argentina but moved to Portland, Oregon, in his mid-twenties to enroll in a graduate program in Biblical studies.

 Palau had a long and close relationship with evangelist Billy Graham, and was characterized by many as Graham's successor.
 "One of the world’s leading evangelical Christian figures," he was known for his strong appeal to young people, and for his efforts to reach out to secular leaders to address issues like homelessness.

 In 2007, Palau was estimated to have shared the message of Jesus Christ with 25 million people in 70 nations.
-Palau's ministry employs 70 people in their headquarters in Beaverton, Oregon and another 25 around the world which include offices in Buenos Aires, Argentina and London, England.
+Palau's ministry employs 70 people in their headquarters in Beaverton, Oregon, and another 25 around the world which include offices in Buenos Aires, Argentina and London.

-In 2018, Palau shared on Facebook and YouTube that he had stage-four lung cancer, which led to his death in March 2021.
+In 2018, Palau shared on Facebook and YouTube that he had stage-four lung cancer; he died in March 2021.

 Early life

-Luis Palau Jr. was born November 27, 1934 in Maschwitz, Buenos Aires, Argentina.
+Luis Palau Jr. was born November 27, 1934, in Maschwitz, Buenos Aires, Argentina.
 He has five younger sisters and one brother.
 His father, a construction executive, died when Palau was 10.
-Within a matter of years after his father's death, due to poor financial management by relatives, Palau, his siblings, and his widowed mother were left nearly destitute.
+Within a matter of years after his father's death, because of poor financial management by relatives, Palau, his siblings, and his widowed mother were left nearly destitute.
 Palau was forced to leave his education at a British-run boarding school and began working as the sole provider for the family at a bank in Córdoba, Argentina.

 Palau says that he was born again at the age of 12, devoting his life to Christ.

-Palau first heard Billy Graham on a radio broadcast from Portland, Oregon while still living in Argentina in 1950, and drew inspiration from him.
+He first heard Billy Graham on a radio broadcast from Portland, Oregon, while still living in Argentina in 1950, and drew inspiration from him.
 He later worked for Graham as a Spanish translator and as an evangelist.
 In 1970, Graham contributed the seed money for Palau to start his own ministry, which he modeled after Graham's.

 Since then, Palau held many large-scale evangelistic festivals and gatherings around the world.